GSI-HPC/slurm-singularity-exec/README.md

-# Slurm Singularity SPANK Plug-in
+# Slurm Singularity SPANK Plugin

+The Singularity SPANK plugin provides the users with an interface to launch an application within a Linux container.
+The plug-in adds multiple command-line options to the `salloc`, `srun` and `sbatch` commands.
+These options are then propagated to a shell script [slurm-singularity-wrapper.sh][98] customizable by the cluster administrator.
+This plugin is compatible to both Apptainer [^wtl3M] and SinguarityCE [^oJ91o] (Sylabs Inc.) as container engine.

-The Slurm SPANK plug-in mechanisms [01] dynamically modifies the runtime behavior of Slurm jobs:
+The Slurm SPANK plug-in mechanisms [^bk1WA] dynamically modifies the runtime behavior of Slurm jobs:

 > SPANK provides a very generic interface for stackable plug-ins which may be
 > used to dynamically modify the job launch code in Slurm.
 SPANK plugins may be
 > built without access to Slurm source code.
 They need only be compiled against
-> Slurm's `spank.h` [02] header file, added to the SPANK config file
+> Slurm's `spank.h` [^AV7Wy] header file, added to the SPANK config file
 > `plugstack.conf`, and they will be loaded at runtime during the next job
 > launch.

-The Singularity SPANK plug-in provides the users with an interface to launch an application within a Singularity container [03].
-The plug-in adds multiple command-line options to the `salloc`, `srun` and `sbatch` commands.
-These options are then propagated to a shell script [slurm-singularity-wrapper.sh][98] customizable by the cluster administrator.

 ## Build